Middlesex, NJ Demographics

 A map of Middlesex's Population by Race

-Of the 701 places in New Jersey, Middlesex is the 86th most populous.
+Middlesex is ranked the 88th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Middlesex was ranked the 86th most populous place in the 2020 Census.

 Middlesex's White Population